This Notice applies to the websites at dimensions.ai and related services (“Dimensions”).

 EU-US Privacy Shield Notice

-This Notice applies to personal data transferred to us, in the United States, from the European Economic Area, where transferred in reliance on the EU-US Privacy Shield (which we refer to in this Notice as EU Personal Data).To the extent there is any conflict between the Privacy Shield Principles and this Notice, the Privacy Shield Principles will prevail in respect of EU Personal Data.
+This Notice applies to personal data transferred to us, in the United States, from the United Kingdom or European Economic Area, where transferred in reliance on the EU-US Privacy Shield (which is referred to in this Notice as EU Personal Data).To the extent there is any conflict between the Privacy Shield Principles and this Notice, the Privacy Shield Principles will prevail in respect of EU Personal Data.

 Commitment to the Privacy Shield Principles